missionpinball/mpf-docs/howto/display/animate_widgets.rst

 ==============================

 One of the features of MPF is that you can animate display widgets.
 Animating a widget means that you can change a widget's properties over time.
-You can pretty much change any numeric property, includine size, position, opacity, etc.
+You can pretty much change any numeric property, including size, position, opacity, etc.

 When animating widgets, you specify multiple properties to change at the same time, or a sequence of changes one after the other (or both).
-You can also specify the duration of each step, the "easing" formula that affects the curve (acceleration/decceleration) of the change, and whether the animation is a one-time thing or a repeating loop.
+You can also specify the duration of each step, the "easing" formula that affects the curve (acceleration/deceleration) of the change, and whether the animation is a one-time thing or a repeating loop.

 You can also configure animations to start playing as soon as the widget is created, or tie steps (or series of steps) to MPF events, meaning a widget might be static, then the event "move_widget" is posted and it moves, then the event